Disclaimer: I don't own anything.

 "I'm just glad you're alive," Tim said from the floor behind her.

 "So why are you here?"

 "McGee … McGee didn't think you were dead.
 Neither did Harry.
 And I wasn't about to disagree with him."

 "Tony," Ziva repeated insistently, "why are you here?"

 Tony rolled his head around as if he was struggling to stop himself from … ah, yes, Saleem's personal truth cocktail.

 "So you will die with me."

-There was a thud outside the door, followed by a second one.
-Had that been a silenced gunshot?
+There was a pair of thuds outside the door, followed by a third one.

 "Not if who I think that is has anything to say about it."

 "Gibbs?"
 Ziva asked, as the door opened.
 She tried to turn to look, but her ribs screamed in protest and she slumped back, breathing through the pain.